The Academy for Expository Preaching

 In this lecture, Dr. Lawson explores the history of preaching, emphasizing its vital importance in Christianity and tracing its roots from God to notable preachers in the Old Testament like Enoch and Moses.
 Dr. Lawson argues that preaching is deeply intertwined with the history of redemption and highlights expository preaching, a method that seeks to read, explain, and exhort from a scriptural passage.

-In this lecture, Dr. Lawson teaches the history of preaching, focusing on the roles of biblical prophets such as Elijah, Elisha, and Ezra, and their significance in God’s plan.
-The session emphasizes the importance of standing strong in faith and preaching God’s Word in a world filled with diverse beliefs and challenges.
+In this lecture, Dr. Lawson teaches the history of preaching, focusing on the role of biblical prophets such as Elijah, Elisha, and Ezra, and their significance in God’s plan.
+The session emphasizes the importance of standing strong in faith and preaching God’s word in a world filled with diverse beliefs and multiplied challenges.

 In this lecture, Dr. Lawson discusses the importance of learning from the preaching of the Minor Prophets in the Bible and highlights three common threads found in their messages: the sovereignty of God, the holiness of God, and the love of God.
-These elements are essential for preachers to incorporate into their sermons to create a well-rounded message.
+These elements are essential for preachers to incorporate and to create a well-rounded sermon.

-In this lecture, Dr. Lawson discusses the importance of preaching in the New Testament, focusing on the teachings of John the Baptist and Jesus Christ.
-John the Baptist is described as a fiery preacher who emphasized repentance, urging people to turn away from sin and embrace Christ.
+In this lecture, Dr. Lawson discusses the importance of preaching in the New Testament, focusing on the public ministry of John the Baptist.
+This forerunner is described as a fiery preacher who emphasized repentance, urging people to turn away from sin and embrace Christ.
 He warned of the consequences of not repenting, such as God’s wrath and eternal judgment.

-In this lecture, Dr. Lawson discusses Jesus Christ as the greatest preacher who ever lived, emphasizing his teachings on repentance, heart religion, and perfect righteousness.
-The speaker also highlights Jesus’ focus on the moral law and the importance of preaching to the heart in order to bring about true transformation.
+In this lecture, Dr. Lawson discusses Jesus Christ as the greatest preacher who ever lived, emphasizing His strong teaching on repentance, regeneration, and calling for a heart religion.
+The lecture also highlights Jesus’ focus on the moral law and the importance of preaching to the heart in order to bring about true transformation.

 In this lecture, Dr. Lawson discusses the history of preaching, focusing on the Apostle Peter’s preaching style in the book of Acts.
 The lecture highlights how Peter preached boldly, biblically, pointedly, commandingly, and prophetically, emphasizing the importance of delivering sermons with authority, conviction, and a foundation in Scripture.

 In this lecture, Dr. Lawson discusses the powerful and biblical preaching of Stephen in the book of Acts.
-It highlights the importance of having the power of the Holy Spirit and, a deep knowledge of the Bible in preaching and emphasizes the need to preach convictingly to the heart of the listener.
+The lecture highlights the importance of having the power of the Holy Spirit and a deep knowledge of the Bible in preaching.
+Dr. Lawson emphasizes the need to preach convincingly to the heart of the listener.

 In this lecture, Dr. Lawson focuses on the preaching of Apostle Paul as a significant figure in the history of preaching, emphasizing that it was God who sovereignly appointed Paul to preach the gospel.
 Paul’s preaching, characterized by its immediate, courageous, didactic, and bold nature, serves as a model for preachers, reminding them that only God can make a true preacher and that they must be courageous and persistent in the face of opposition.

 In this lecture, Dr. Lawson focuses on the history of preaching, specifically examining the Apostle Paul’s teachings in the New Testament.
-Key passages in the epistles highlight the importance of preaching Jesus Christ with fervency, authority, and passion while admonishing and teaching every person with wisdom to achieve spiritual maturity.
+Key passages in the epistles highlight the importance of preaching Jesus Christ and Him crucified with fervency, authority, and passion.
+This must include admonishing and teaching every person with wisdom to achieve spiritual maturity.
 The lecture also emphasizes the labor and striving involved in preaching, which can only be accomplished through God’s power working within the preacher.

-In this lecture on the history of preaching focuses on the Apostle Paul and his message to Timothy in 2 Timothy 4:1-5, highlighting the importance of expository preaching.
-Paul’s last words emphasize the urgency and responsibility of preaching the Word of God, and the lecture outlines eight imperative verbs that detail how to effectively preach the Word.
+In this lecture on the history of preaching, Dr. Lawson focuses on the Apostle Paul and his message to Timothy in 2 Timothy 4:1-5, highlighting the importance of expository preaching.
+Paul’s last words emphasize the urgency and responsibility of preaching the Word of God.
+The lecture outlines eight imperative verbs that detail how to effectively preach the Word.

 In this lecture, Dr. Lawson covers the role of preaching in the history of Christianity and the Bible, highlighting the importance of preaching in conveying God’s message.
 It discusses how the Apostle John, as an eyewitness of Jesus Christ, preached the Son of God, the holiness of God, and the truth of God, and how the book of Revelation emphasizes the importance of preachers and congregations in hearing and heeding God’s word.